benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 This series of events came about because of a hidden character in a Pull Request.
 Essentially the two files appeared identical in GitHub and there was no visible difference in my IDE.

-Viewing the code as hex showed the line feed which was not showing in text editors.
+Viewing the source code as hex showed the line feed which was not showing in text editors.
 The original copy did not end with a line feed.

 Really, the line feed should be there, but I didn't want to get hassled in code review, so I ran `truncate -s -1 file_name`, removing the last byte from the file.